Sign In Register

 Is Saugerties a Good Place to Live?

-Based on current data, Saugerties receives an overall livability score of 3.0 out of 5.0, earning a grade of B. Key strengths include a low poverty rate, high health insurance coverage.
+Based on current data, Saugerties receives an overall livability score of 2.5 out of 5.0, earning a grade of C+.
+Key strengths include low crime rates, abundant sunshine, a low poverty rate, high health insurance coverage.
 Areas to be aware of include below-average incomes.
-Saugerties offers a solid quality of life with a good balance of affordability, safety, and opportunity.
+Saugerties has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs